 About 150 people attended the sixth annual awards, organised by BBC Radio Derby and the Derby Telegraph.

-Derbyshire actor Robert Lindsay and antiques expert Charles Hanson were among the people handing out the awards.'Inspiring stories'
+Derbyshire actor Robert Lindsay and antiques expert Charles Hanson were among the people handing out the awards.

 The event also featured a performance by Derby band Miss 600, who recently appeared at the Cheltenham Jazz festival.